DotKuribo/Kuribo/README.md

 ```

 ### Sharing functions across modules:
-By using KURIO_EXPORT, functions from one module can be made available to others.
+By using KURIBO_EXPORT, functions from one module can be made available to others.
 ```cpp
 KURIBO_EXPORT(MyFunction);
 ```